minhcp/GBUL/README.md

 # Cross Device User Linking
-This work is extended from the 1st place solution in CIKM Cup 2016 by the same authors.
+This work is exteneded from the 1st place solution in CIKM Cup 2016 by the same author.
 The approach is described in the following short paper:
 Cross-Device User Linking: URL, Session, Visisting Time, and Device-log Embedding (SIGIR 2017)

-(Note: Code will be released after the conference.)

 # Prerequisite
 The following data files are required and can be downloaded from https://drive.google.com/drive/folders/0B7XZSACQf0KdNXVIUXEyVGlBZnc: